Understanding the Relationship Between Joules, Kilowatts, and Hours: A complete walkthrough

 Power in Kilowatts: 1000 W / 1000 W/kW = 1 kW

-Therefore, the device consumes energy at a rate of 1 kilowatt.
+Because of this, the device consumes energy at a rate of 1 kilowatt Not complicated — just consistent..

 Kilowatts to Joules: The Reverse Conversion